 In the baseline scenario, CO_2 emissions from heat generation and combustion, and CH_4 and N_2O emissions from waste decomposition on site must be considered.
-Hazardous waste is incinerated without generating useful energy.

 In the project scenario, CO_2 emissions from fossil fuel use and electricity use must be considered, as well as CO_2 , CH_4 and N_2O emissions generated in waste treatment processes and CH_4 emissions from wastewater treatment.
 Although GHG emissions are expected to be reduced by the implementation of alternative processes in waste treatment, such as composting, gasification, anaerobic digestion with biogas collection and flaring or its use, mechanical/thermal treatment process to produce RDF and BE and its utilisation and incineration of fresh waste for energy generation.